byteihq/cheat-sheets/README.md

 ```
 _Location of objects in memory - ( a )( b )( c_ptr )( c )( d )( a )_

-2. Virtual inherit in the also wont' solve the problem.
+2. Virtual inherit in the also won't solve the problem.
 ```cpp
 struct A {
     int a;